modxorg/Docs/en/getting-started/glossary.md

 ## Symlink

 A type of Resource that references a single, local MODX Resource; the Resource's content will replace the Symlink's content.

+## System Event

+Event in MODX that "fire" throughout the MODX code in response to various system actions.
+[See more](extending-modx/plugins/system-events)

 ## System Setting